-Our estimate is that the language services industry reached USD 55 billion in 2020 and should grow to USD 58.3 billion in 2021.
-Considering a CAGR of 6.0%, the industry would be valued at USD 73.6 billion by 2025.
+We estimate that the language services industry reached $64.7 billion in 2022 and should grow to $69.3 billion in 2023.

 When calculating the addressable market for their services, commercial providers should limit the opportunity to 60% of the total figure.
 Firstly, not everything is outsourced, as a significant portion of the overall volume is performed by in-house teams on the buyer side.
 For example, the European Union employs about 5,000 staff translators and interpreters.
 Secondly, the market size calculation includes revenues for both translation companies and their suppliers, i.e. a part of the revenue is counted twice.